 ‘This is exhausting.
 Am I the only parent on the planet dealing with this?!’

-You feel frustrated, disrespected and unappreciated… and the gloves come off.
-‘Nagging, yelling, shaming, bribing.
+You feel frustrated, disrespected and unappreciated, and so the gloves come off as you think to yourself, ‘Nagging, yelling, shaming, bribing.
 What’s it gonna take to GET THESE KIDS TO LISTEN?!’

 Instead of resorting to parenting tactics that leave you feeling guilty and/or disconnected from your child, inspire the listening you are looking for with these five simple strategies: